 This omnivore eats grasses, fruits, corn, apples, oak nuts, cherries, berries, mice, birds, rabbits, squirrels, crickets, grasshoppers, beetles, caterpillars, and crayfish.

 The red fox lives in forests, grasslands, mountains, deserts, and suburban areas.
-This species of fox can be found in all counties except on the islands of Martha’s Vineyard and Nantucket County.
+This fox species can be found in all counties except on the islands of Martha’s Vineyard and Nantucket County.

 This arboreal animal lives in coniferous, deciduous, and mixed forests, with a lifespan of 5 to 10 years.
 The red squirrel can be found in all counties except those of Dukes and Nantucket.